github-cberray/github-cberray/README.md

-- 👋 Hi, I’m Charles Berray
+- Hi, I’m Charles Berray
-- 👀 I’m interested in Java Development - especially backend processes
+- I’m interested in Full-Stack Development

-- 🌱 I've just finished my Java Programming Certification at UCSD
+- I've been building React-Typescript front-ends,
+- and Java-Spring back-ends for REST endpoints as well as
+- PostgreSQL.
+We use multiple repos with microservice packages
+- building into a Jenkins pipeline.

-- 💞️ I’m looking to collaborate on Java development using AWS
+- I’m looking to collaborate on Java development using AWS
-- 📫 How to reach me: cberray_apply@fathomcurve.com
+- 📫 How to reach me: cberray+223@gmail.com